Pianist Earl Wild

-|Royland Earl Wild was born in
+|Royland Earl Wild was born in Pittsburgh,

-Barere), among others.
 As a teenager, he started making transcriptions of romantic music and composition.

 In 1931 he was invited to play at the White House by President Herbert

 Hoover.
-The next five presidents (Franklin D. Roosevelt, Harry S.
+The next five presidents (Franklin D. Roosevelt, Harry S. Truman,

-have played for six consecutive presidents.
+six consecutive presidents.